 These days, I know exactly which causes I will get involved in, from offering my time, to my cupcakes, to (some of) my tax return dollars.
 That kind of clarity has been hugely helpful in terms of making giving a consistent part of my budget, and an inconsistent delight when extra cash comes my way.

 If you know there’s a cause that holds a special place in your heart?
 Sharing the tax-season love is a good way to spend that return, and earn yourself a major happiness boost in the process.
+Plus, if you’re in Canada, your donations over $20 will snag you a sweet tax receipt, and you can claim them on next year’s return!

 The “Yes!”: Accelerate your progress towards a goal

 If I’m being perfectly honest – and why wouldn’t I, after all that I’ve admitted about doing wrong with my emergency fund, my car insurance and my credit cards – I haven’t deposited a single cent of my tax refund into my RRSP.
+Ever.

 And yes, I got the bulk of my tax returns for the past few years thanks to my RRSP contributions.